 Alternative Fuel and Advanced Vehicle Acquisition and Rental Requirements

-State and county agencies must purchase light-duty vehicles that reduce petroleum consumption.
+State agencies must coordinate vehicle acquisition efforts to transition light-duty state fleet vehicles to 100% zero emission vehicles (ZEVs) by 2035.
+To support the state fleet transition to ZEVs, state and county agencies must purchase light-duty vehicles that reduce petroleum consumption.
 Vehicle purchasing priority is as follows:

 - Other alternative fuel vehicles; and